 The country of Japan is an interesting study in isolation geography and economic development.
 For centuries, shogun lords and samurai warriors ruled Japan, and Japan’s society was highly organized and structured.

 Urban centers were well planned, and skilled artisans developed methods of creating high-grade metal products.
 While agriculture was always important, Japan always existed as a semiurban community because the mountainous terrain forced most of the population to live along the country’s coasts.
 Without a large rural population to begin with, Japan never really experienced the rural-to-urban shift common in the rest of the world.
 Coastal fishing, always a prominent economic activity, remains so today.
-The capital city of Tokyo was formerly called Edo and was a major city even before the colonial era.
+The capital city was formerly called Edo and was a major city even before the Meiji period (1868-1912) when it was renamed Tokyo.
 Japan developed its own unique type of urbanized cultural heritage.

 In 1639 the shogunate enacted an isolationist “closed country” policy that spanned two and a half centuries known as the Edo period (1603–1868).
 In 1854, Commodore Matthew Perry and the “Black Ships” of the United States Navy forced the opening of Japan to the outside world.